Bistable optical transmission through arrays of atoms in free space: Transmission

 \subsubsection{Group delay of cooperative and single-atom solutions}

-Figure~\ref{Fig:GroupDelay}(a) shows an example of the group delay for both bistable solutions at $\Delta/\gamma=-3.5$, with the inset showing hysteresis by evolving Eqs.~\eqref{SpinEqs} in time for the spatially uniform phase, varying the detuning from $\Delta/\gamma=-8$ or $\Delta/\gamma=8$ to $\Delta/\gamma=-3.5$.
+Figure~\ref{Fig:GroupDelay}(a) shows an example of the group delay for both bistable solutions at $\Delta/\gamma=-3.5$, with the inset showing hysteresis by evolving Eqs.~\eqref{SpinEqs} in time for the spatially uniform phase, varying the detuning from an initial value of $\Delta/\gamma = -8$ ($\Delta/\gamma = 8$) to $\Delta/\gamma=-3.5$, indicated by the right (left) arrows.
 We find the cooperative and single-atom solutions give positive and negative group delays, respectively, which will result in a sharp phase change in light transmitted through the lattice when the system jumps between the bistable solutions.
 For low intensities, where $\mathcal{R}_{\rm{eff}}\approx \mathcal{R}/(2C+1)$, the group delay is approximately

 while at large intensities where $\mathcal{R}_{\rm eff}\approx\mathcal{R}$, the group delay is approximately

 which vanishes as $|\mathcal{R}|^2\rightarrow0$ as the atoms saturate and the array becomes transparent.